-- (a) until a person has been appointed to, and has assumed the functions of, that office; or - (b) until the person holding that office has resumed the functions of that office; as the case may be,

-(7) The office of a Justice of the Superior Court shall not be abolished while there is a substantive holder in office.

-(8) A Chairman of a Regional Tribunal shall enjoy the same salary, allowances, gratuity and pension conditions as a Justice of the High Court.

-(9) Where the office of a Justice of the High Court or a Chairman of the Regional Tribunal is vacant or for any reason, a Justice of the High Court or a Chairman of the Regional Tribunal is unable to perform the functions of his office, or if the Chief Justice advises the President that the state of business in the High Court or Regional Tribunal so requires, the President may, acting in accordance with the advice of the Judicial Council, appoint a person who has held office as, or a person qualified for appointment as, a Justice of the High Court or a Chairman of the Regional Tribunal to act as a Justice of the High Court or a Chairman of the Regional Tribunal.

-(10) A person appointed under clause (9) of this article to act as a Justice of the High Court or a Chairman of the Regional Tribunal shall continue to act for the period of his appointment or, where no period is specified, until his appointment is revoked by the President, acting in accordance with the advice of the Judicial Council.

-(11) Notwtithstanding the expiration of the period of his appointment or the revocation of his appointment under clause (9) of this article, a person appointed under clause (9) of this article may thereafter continue to act for a period not exceeding six months, to enable him to deliver judgment or do any other thing in relation to proceedings that were commenced before him previous to the expiration or revocation.
+- (a) until a person has been appointed to, and has assumed the functions of, that office; or - (b) until the person holding that office has resumed the functions of that office; as the case may be, those functions shall be performed by the most senior of the Justices of the Supreme Court. - (7) The office of a Justice of the Superior Court shall not be abolished while there is a substantive holder in office. - (8) A Chairman of a Regional Tribunal shall enjoy the same salary, allowances, gratuity and pension conditions as a Justice of the High Court. - (9) Where the office of a Justice of the High Court or a Chairman of the Regional Tribunal is vacant or for any reason, a Justice of the High Court or a Chairman of the Regional Tribunal is unable to perform the functions of his office, or if the Chief Justice advises the President that the state of business in the High Court or Regional Tribunal so requires, the President may, acting in accordance with the advice of the Judicial Council, appoint a person who has held office as, or a person qualified for appointment as, a Justice of the High Court or a Chairman of the Regional Tribunal to act as a Justice of the High Court or a Chairman of the Regional Tribunal. - (10) A person appointed under clause (9) of this article to act as a Justice of the High Court or a Chairman of the Regional Tribunal shall continue to act for the period of his appointment or, where no period is specified, until his appointment is revoked by the President, acting in accordance with the advice of the Judicial Council. - (11) Notwithstanding the expiration of the period of his appointment or the revocation of his appointment under clause (10) of this article, a person appointed under clause (9) of this article may thereafter continue to act for a period not exceeding six months, to enable him to deliver judgment or do any other thing in relation to proceedings that were commenced before him previous to the expiration or revocation.

-145. (1) A Justice of a Superior Court or a Chairman of a RETIREMENT Regional Tribunal may retire at anytime after attaining the age TION OF of sixty years.
+145. (1) A Justice of a Superior Court or a Chairman of a RETIREMEN Regional Tribunal may retire at anytime after attaining the age of sixty years.

-AND RESIGNA-HISTICES OF THE SUPERIOR COURTS AND REGIONAL TRIBUNALS.
+JUSTICES OF THE SUPERIO COURTS AND CHAIRMEN C REGIONAL TRIBUNALS.